 Tips & Best Practices for Your eCommerce Abandoned Cart Flow

 Getting set up with an abandoned cart flow is the first step.
 It’s also important to make sure you follow the best practices below to ensure you’re capturing as many cart abandoners as possible.
-For DermWarehouse, we’ve tested a ton of different messaging, promotions, and timing and from what we’ve experienced, paying attention to the following is the most important.
+For DermWarehouse, we’ve tested different messaging, promotions, and timing and from what we’ve experienced, paying attention to the following is the most important.

-Write a great subject line
+Write a catchy subject line

 Show all the cart items within the email